-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 This has resulted in a slew of Wall Street analyst upgrades including: Jeffries, Citigroup (NYSE:C), Evercore (NYSE:EVR), Goldman Sachs (NYSE:GS), and RBC.

-Why is management and the market so bullish, even after such an epic multi-year rally?
-Thanks to NVIDIA's strong presence in some of the fastest and most exciting tech trends including: virtual reality, cloud computing, deep learning artificial intelligence, and autonomous vehicles.
+Why are management and the market so bullish, even after such an epic multi-year rally?
+Thanks to NVIDIA's strong presence in some of the fastest and most exciting tech trends including virtual reality, cloud computing, deep learning artificial intelligence, and autonomous vehicles.
 Each of these markets represents long growth runways for NVIDIA that could lead to potentially many more years of strong results.

 Or to put it another way, NVIDIA's dominance in visual chip design means that it could end up winning a dominant position into the most important tech mega-trends of the coming century.